yugabyte/yugabyte-db/docs/content/preview/faq/yugabytedb-managed-faq.md

 ### What is YugabyteDB Managed?

-YugabyteDB Managed is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+YugabyteDB Managed is a fully managed YugabyteDB-as-a-Service that allows you to run YugabyteDB clusters on Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

 You access your YugabyteDB Managed clusters via [YSQL](../../api/ysql/) and [YCQL](../../api/ycql/) client APIs, and administer your clusters using [YugabyteDB Managed](https://cloud.yugabyte.com/login).